Bayesian Deep Learning with Multilevel Trace-class Neural Networks: Proofs for Proposition

-Given the terms in \eqref{eq:main_eq} it is then necessary to deal with the decomposition above.
+The following decomposition is then well-known (see \cite{beskos2017multilevel}) for $\varphi_n\in\mathsf{B}_b(\Theta_n)$ } Given the terms in \eqref{eq:main_eq} it is then necessary to deal with the decomposition above.
 This has largely been done in the proof of Theorem 3.1.~in \cite{beskos2017multilevel}.
 However, in order to use the proof there, one must provide an appropriate adaptation of \cite[Lemma A.1.~(i)-(iii)]{{beskos2017multilevel}} and this is the subject of the following result.
 Below, for a scalar random variable $Z$, we use the notation $\|Z\|_r=\mathbb{E}[|Z|^r]^{1/r}$.